I joined LAYC Board in… September 2019

-I joined LAYC Board in...April 2018.
+I joined LAYC Board in…August 2020

 I joined LAYC Board...in December 2017.

 The skills I have that make me an effective Trustee are...a varied finance and service background and previous experience as a Trustee, both as a Board member and a Treasurer.
 The best part of being involved with LAYC is...the people.
 Things on my wish list for the next 3 years with LAYC are....A nice new website, more members and income generation, including more successful funding applications.

 My motto or personal mantra is...
 Self confidence is the best outfit, rock it and own it (and if you’re not feeling it, wing it – it will come)!

-I joined LAYC Board in...2012
+I joined LAYC Board in… May 2020

-I joined LAYC Board in…October 2017
+I joined the LAYC Board in…September 2020

 I joined LAYC Board in...2014

 The skills I have that make me an effective Trustee are…it can sound naive; I have the drive and energy that comes from genuine enthusiasm.
 This can be a powerful force when harnessed by a well-balanced board.
 The best part of being involved with LAYC is...working with a diverse board means that fellow board members are from different localities, professional backgrounds and bring different skill sets to the table.
 By being on LAYC board has not only expanded my network and has also allowed me to pick up new skills, ideas, and opportunities for my full-time work.
 As a board member it's ensuring we have a consistent, transparent processes for decision-making and the opportunity to drive the purposes of a meaningful organisation forward.
 Things on my wish list for the next 3 years with LAYC are…regular funding to support the aims of the project; to continue to grow and thrive in the ‘community’ and to continue with their amazing training programme for staff and volunteers

 My motto or personal mantra is … ‘What brings us out of comfort and fear is creativity.
 Those who truly love danger aren’t extreme athletics, triathaloners, or mountaineers.
 Creative people plunge into disaster every time they do something new.
 Because every time they try something new, they risk everything that’s familiar to them.
 They have to confront feelings that all of us carefully avoid.
 That’s the journey of power and danger.’
 John Tarrant (Author)